dskocoursera/Getting-and-Cleaning-Data-Project/README.md

 ## Output

 Finally, the processed dataset of step 5 is output to the console.
 That is: "the average of each variable for each activity and each subject".
-Columns specify the groupings (either an activity label or a subject number) and rows represent the measurement variable that the mean was calculated over.
-This can easily be reversed with t().
+Columns specify the groupings (either an activity label or a subject number) and rows represent the measurement variable that the mean was calculated over (that is, the mean() and std() of the measurements as described in "features_info.txt").
+The rows/columns can easily be reversed with t() to suit preference.